 Get off the Tourist Strip (a little)

-While we don’t advise wandering back streets of a Mexican town with no regard for the neighborhood around you, we’ve found that by wandering a few blocks off the main tourist strip, you’ll find more authentic restaurants and services.
+While we don’t advise wandering the back streets of a Mexican town with no regard for the neighborhood around you, we’ve found that by wandering a few blocks off the main tourist strip, you’ll find more authentic restaurants and services.
 We love to grab food from a local supermarket to make a simple dinner in our hotel room.

 Stroll in the Evenings